ericom-gideon/docs/docs/servers/managing_storage_and_backups.md

 A backup is actually a point-in-time "snapshot" - where the state of a server is copied from primary storage to our secondary storage platform for safe keeping.

-This is useful to create exact copies of your servers prior to planned maintenance.
+This is useful for creating exact copies of your servers prior to planned maintenance.
 When a snapshot is run, an exact copy of the selected server's disk volumes is saved at that point in time.
 This gives you a reference point that can be restored should the planned maintenance create any problems with your instance.

 A backup (snapshot) is not stored on the local server instance, but as a new and independent copy of the instance.
 This enables the complete instance to be recovered even if it becomes corrupted.

-When you create a new server using the Ninefold Portal, recurring backups are enabled for all disk volumes attached to the server by default.
-Recurring backups are taken at 2:00am Australian Eastern Standard Time and the last seven backups are retained (with the oldest being automatically overwritten).
+__Backups (snapshots) cannot be downloaded.
+We recommend that you use a third party backup utility as part of your DR strategy/BCP.__

-#### Enable backups on new servers
+#### Enable scheduled backups on new servers

-When you are creating a server, the server creation wizard will give you the option to enable backups.
-If you tick this open, it will schedule a recurring daily backup that will involve taking a snapshot of the virtual machine every day at 2:00am Australian Eastern Standard Time.
-Up to 7 snapshots/backups will be kept at any given time.

-If you require a different schedule to the one listed above, please contact Ninefold Support.

-#### Manually enable backups on servers
+When you create a new server using the Ninefold Portal __New Server__ wizard, you can choose to take a daily backup at a small cost (see secondary storage (pricing details)[https://ninefold.com/pricing-detail/#storage] for current costs per GB/month).
+We only take one recurring backup by default with the oldest being automatically overwritten.
+Each of your server's disks are backed up during this process.
+The default daily backup runs in the early hours of the morning (Australian Eastern Standard Time).

+Once your server is created, you can set your own daily or weekly backup schedule policy.

 1. Select your server and select the __Backups__ tab.

+2. Next to Scheduled Backups, select the __Edit__ button.

+3. Use the Interval dropdowns to select your own __Every__ schedule, or specify your own __Cron__ expression.
+If you enter a cron expression the dropdowns will change to reflect your expression.
+We do not permit hourly backups.
+Note: the schedule you set up takes your Ninefold Portal user account's timezone and applies it to the backup schedule.

+4. Select the maximum number of scheduled backups you wish to keep as part of this policy.

+5. Click the __Save__ button.
+Your new scheduled backup policy will take effect momentarily.

+#### Take manual backups on servers

+You can take a manual backup of your server at any time.

+1. Select your server and select the __Backups__ tab.

-2. You can either enable recurring backups or take an immediate manual backup from this screen.
-Please note that all attached disk volumes will be backed up automatically.
+2. Next to Manual Backups select __Backup now__.
+NB: all attached disk volumes will be backed up automatically.

+#### Restoring manual or scheduled backups

+Should you wish to restore a copy of your server from a previous backup:

+1. Select your server and select the __Backups__ tab.

-3. Should you wish to restore a copy of your server from a previous backup, simply click the __Create server from backup__ button next to the backup identified with the appropriate date and time stamp.
+2. Click the __Restore__ icon next to the backup identified with the appropriate date and time stamp.
 All volumes attached to this server will be restored to a new server, leaving the existing server unaffected.

-__Note: Backups (snapshots) cannot be downloaded.
-We recommend that you use a third party backup utility as part of your DR strategy/BCP.__